 Elon Musk now reportedly worth more than ExxonMobil

-One of the world's top five wealthiest men is now worth more than ExxonMobile.
+One of the world's top five wealthiest men is now worth more than ExxonMobil.

 According to CNN, Elon Musk is rapidly approaching a net worth of $300 billion as Tesla's market cap soars past $1 trillion.